Ancastal/Language-Analyzer/README.md

 understanding of your text data, whether you're a language student, researcher, or data analyst.

+**This repo will soon a receive a complete revision and overhaul.**

 ## Installation

 1. Clone the repository: `git clone https://github.com/your/repository.git`
 2. Navigate to the project directory: `cd repository`
 3. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage

 1. Run the `main.py` file to start the application.
 2. Access the application through your web browser at `http://localhost:5000`.